Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 Flash provides a very simple interface for finetuning through `trainer.finetune` with its `strategy` parameters.

 Flash finetune `strategy` argument can either a string or an instance of :class:`~python_lightning.callbacks.finetuning.BaseFinetuning`.

-Furthermore, Flash supports 4 builts-in Finetuning Callback accessible via those strings:
+Flash supports 4 builts-in Finetuning Callback accessible via those strings:

 * `no_freeze`: Don't freeze anything.
 * `freeze`: The parameters of the backbone won't be trainable after training starts.